-3.8 Sensitivity tests and alternative models
+8.4.8 Sensitivity tests and alternative models

-Results of the sensitivity tests are shown in Table 21.
-This table indicates that biomass depletion is not overly sensitive to changes in parameters or weightings, except for natural mortality.
+Results of the sensitivity tests are shown in Table 8.23.
+This table indicates that stock status is not overly sensitive to changes in parameters or weightings, with the exception for changes to natural mortality.

 This assessment is also insensitive to the weighting placed on the age compositions, with no change to the stock status by doubling or halving the weight on age data.
-However, it has some sensitivity to changing weightings on length and CPUE data, and in both cases, increasing the weighting on these data sources results in higher stock status estimates (16% in both cases) with the decreased weight on CPUE data both leading to lower stock status estimates (14%), with no change in stock status by decreasing the weighting on the length data, suggesting that these data sources show no conflict.
-Despite these changes in stock status, the changes in likelihood values with changes to the weighting of different data sources, are relatively small (Table 22).
+However, it has some sensitivity to changing weightings on length and CPUE data.
+In both cases, increasing the weighting on length and CPUE data results in higher stock status estimates (16% in both cases).
+The decreased weight on CPUE data leads to lower stock status estimates than the base case (14%), with no change in stock status by decreasing the weighting on the length data.
+These patterns when changing the weighting on length and CPUE data suggest that there is no conflict in the information provided from these two data sources.
+Despite these changes in stock status, the changes in likelihood values with changes to the weighting of different data sources, are relatively small (Table 8.24).
 This likelihood table also suggests that there is often conflict between the discard likelihood and other components, with the likelihood change to the discard component generally being relatively large (in absolute terms) and in the opposite direction to changes in weighting in either the length, age or survey data.